top of page

 A 1915 diagram showing the innards of a Ruud instantaneous water heater

-Ruud's business expanded as he popularized and improved on his instant water heater design.
-In 1908, Ruud Manufacturing acquired two local heating and plumbing firms.
-James Hay of the James Hay Company, heating and plumbing engineers, closed his business in order to operate as president of the Ruud Manufacturing Company in 1908. and J.H.
+James Hay of the James Hay Company, a heating and plumbing engineer, closed his business in 1908 to operate as president of the Ruud Manufacturing Company.
+J.H.
 Folsom of Folsom-Webster Co., heating and plumbing contracting firm, dissolved his partnership in Folsom-Webster Company in 1908 to serve as chief of the Cincinnati branch of the Ruud Manufacturing Company.
-By 1915, the Ruud Manufacturing Company had offices in Pittsburgh, Pennsylvania; Kalamazoo, Michigan; Toronto, Canada; and Hamburg, Germany.

 The Ruud Instantaneous Automatic Water Heater